 A not too busy road, where you’re not constantly overtaken – at high speed – by motor bikes or cars.
 The pass out of the valley on the opposite side – the Izoard – is a lot busier for that matter…

-From there, you have about 20 kilometer of real climbing ahead of you, but the 20-kilometer ride from Guillestre through the “Gorges du Guil” would be a very nice warm up – the altitude gain of roughly 400 meters, is almost negligible.
+From there, you have 20.7 kilometer of real climbing ahead of you, but the 20-kilometer ride from Guillestre through the “Gorges du Guil” would be a very nice warm up – the altitude gain of roughly 400 meters, is almost negligible.

-With an average of 4.1% from Guillestre, the Agnel may not seem like a tough climb, but from Ville-Veille the average of 7.1% is a lot more “interesting”.
+With an average of 4.1% from Guillestre, the Agnel may not seem like a tough climb, but from Ville-Veille the average of 6.6% is more “interesting”.

-Furthermore, the ascent is actually reasonably ‘straightforward’ – only in the last five kilometers you get some hairpin sections and prettier pictures if you’re into that sort of views.
+The ascent is actually reasonably ‘straightforward’, ‘meandering’ up – only in the last five kilometers, you get some hairpin sections and prettier pictures if you’re into that sort of views.

 Other than that, the views throughout the climb are often overwhelming in their wideness and the silence / absence of traffic is a relief…